Fast UAV Trajectory Optimization using Bilevel Optimization with Analytical Gradients: Methodology

-Trajectory optimization asks to find a trajectory that minimizes some measure of performance while satisfying all the necessary constraints, e.g. being collision-free and dynamically feasible, and is formulated as
+Trajectory optimization aims to find a trajectory $x:[0,T] \rightarrow \mathbb{R}^d$ that minimizes some measure of performance $J$ while satisfying all the necessary constraints, e.g. being collision-free and dynamically feasible, and is formulated as:

-where $x$ encodes a trajectory, with the initial state $x_0$ prescribed.
-Often the final state $x(y) = x_f$ is also given, and sometimes the final time $T$ is fixed. $J(x,T)$ is the measure of performance.
-In order to generate safe and dynamically feasible trajectories, the following constraints must be satisfied: \begin{enumerate} \item Safety: Position constraints that make sure the position lies in a safe region. \item Dynamic Feasibility: Bounds on minimum and maximum velocity and acceleration. \end{enumerate} In abuse of notation we write state constraints as $g(x) \leq 0$ and $h(x) = 0$.
-More precisely, we have $\ell \equiv \ell(x,x^\prime,x^{\prime\prime},\ldots,t)$, $g \equiv g(x,x^\prime,x^{\prime\prime},\ldots)$, and $h \equiv h(x,x^\prime,x^{\prime\prime},\ldots)$ depending on higher order derivatives.